DevCeur/monoku-test/README.md

 - Create an account in Netlify
 - Install the netlify CLI
-- Login from the CLI yo your Netlify account
+- Login from the CLI to your Netlify account
 - Initialize a project with the following command:

 ```